millerdev/WorQ/readme.txt

 TODO
+x Worker process pool
-- Controlled worker shutdown without loss of work
+x   - Controlled worker shutdown without loss of work
+- Use multiprocessing.ProcessPool (look into process monitoring, dying, etc.)
+- Improve task serialization for fast option and task_id access (avoid unpickle of parameters, etc.)
-- Worker process pool
+- Reload worker pool config on HUP
-- Task heartbeat for monitoring
+- Task monitoring (must be optional)
+    - update result heartbeat periodically
     - use this for better TaskSet resilience
-    - this can probably be implemented with DeferredResult status updates
 - Guaranteed message delivery in redis
     - result is created in redis on enqueue task
     - task/result has a state machine: pending, in process, completed, lost...